How Filestack works

 Infrastructure and Interface

-In order to provide customers and their users with low latency and maximum performance, Filestack maintains global infrastructure with main datacenter and database hosted in Nort Virginia, USA.
-All systems are built to ensure maximum reliability and scalability along with performance and security.
+In order to provide customers and their users with low latency and maximum performance, Filestack maintains global infrastructure with a main data center and database hosted in North Virginia, USA.
+In addition, all systems are built to ensure maximum reliability, scalability, performance, and security.

-Filestack currently handles billions of uploads, transformations and downloads every month and our goal is to provide safe and secure system that will allow users to manage their files in fast with no errors.
+Filestack currently handles billions of uploads, transformations, and downloads every month.
+Our goal is to provide a safe and secure system allowing users to manage their files in fast with no errors.

 Uploads and Storage

-Filestack by default stores your files in its own S3 bucket hosted in N.Virginia but you have choice to use your own S3 bucket (in any region) or any other storage provider that we have integrated with (Google Cloud Storage, Dropbox, Rackspace, Azure).
-This also applies to files uploaded programatically using Filestack’s SDKs and REST API.
+Filestack, by default, stores your files in its own S3 bucket hosted in N.Virginia.
+Still, you can use your own S3 bucket (in any region) or any other storage provider we have integrated with (Google Cloud Storage, Dropbox, Rackspace, Azure).
+This also applies to files uploaded programmatically using Filestack’s SDKs and REST API.

-When your users upload files, most of the time bytes will be sent directly from the browser to the S3 bucket.
+When your users upload files, most of the time, bytes will be sent directly from the browser to the S3 bucket.
 This is important for performance and compliance reasons.
-If you decide to use other storage than S3, your files will first get stored in the Filestack’s S3 bucket and then they will be moved asynchronously to your destination storage.
+However, if you decide to use storage other than S3, your files will first get stored in Filestack’s S3 bucket, and then they will be moved asynchronously to your destination storage.

-If your users would like to upload files from cloud integrations in the File Picker, they have to authenticate with selected service first and authorize OAuth2 application to have access to their resources.
-Once done, Filestack backend will download selected files from cloud integration API and store it in your storage.
+Suppose your users want to upload files from cloud integrations in the File Picker.
+In that case, they must authenticate with the selected service first and authorize the OAuth2 application to access their resources.
+Once done, the Filestack backend will download selected files from the cloud integration API and store them in your storage.

-For every uploaded file you will receive unique URL that points to Filestack CDN.
+You will receive a unique URL for every uploaded file pointing to Filestack CDN.
 You can use that URL in your application (as is or transformed using Filestack Processing API).

-Unique part of the URL, is what we call handle.
-This is the unique identifier of the file in Filestack system.
-You can use handle when you interact with Filestack REST API and for example get file metadata or remove it from the system if no longer needed.
+The unique part of the URL is what we call handle.
+This is the unique identifier of the file in the Filestack system.
+You can use the handle when you interact with Filestack REST API and, for example, get file metadata or remove it from the system if no longer needed.

 Where to go for more information: